 Efficient Market Hypothesis – What it Says?

-The theory states that at any a given point of time, a stock price reflects all available information that is publicly available.
-Or, we can say, the theory says that a stock trades at fair value all the time.
+The theory states that at any given point in time, a stock price reflects all available information that is publicly available.
+Or, we can say the theory says that a stock trades at fair value all the time.
 Basically, the theory implies that beating the market return is more of a chance than selecting the right stocks by doing research.

 Moreover, the EMH also suggests that it is impossible for an investor to find undervalued stocks or sell stocks at a premium.
-The theory also seems to suggest that fundamental or technical analyses are not useful under the Efficient Market Hypothesis.
+The theory also suggests that fundamental or technical analyses are not useful under the Efficient Market Hypothesis.

 A point to note here is that the EMH theory does not say that no investors can beat the market.
-In fact, it suggests that a few can beat the market return and a few will perform below the market average.
+In fact, it suggests that a few can beat the market return, and a few will perform below the market average.
 But, the majority will be close to the market average.
-However, as per the theory, those who beat the market returns are lucky, or they do so by chance, while those who generate below-market returns are unlucky.
+However, as per the theory, those who beat the market returns are lucky or do so by chance, while those who generate below-market returns are unlucky.

 Efficient Market Hypothesis Criticism

-Though there are many who support the theory, a few exceptions to the theory exist.
+Though many support the theory, a few exceptions to the theory exist.
 The biggest exception is legendary investor Warren Buffett, who has always beaten the market returns in the long term.
 Others who consistently generate above-market returns are Paul Tudor Jones, John Templeton, and Peter Lynch.

 We can say that if the assumptions of EMH are correct, then there shouldn’t be any market crash.
-During a crash, stocks trading at high valuations gets a crush.
+During a crash, stocks trading at high valuations gets crushed.
 However, EMH assumes that all securities trade at fair value all the time.